section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 1. PyTorch Geometric

-It is a PyTorch extension library.
-It consists of various methods for performing deep learning on graphs.
 It has the latest types of Graph Networks already built in for you.
+This graph networks are available as single line functions that are ready to be called in the PyTorch library.

 Read more about it [here](/https://pytorch-geometric.readthedocs.io/en/latest/)